Pallini Limoncello: Description

-The lemons are handpicked, peeled and shipped to the production facility in Rome, where the lemon zest is steeped in neutral alcohol derived from sugar beets.
+Pallini Limoncello is made using sfusato lemons grown on the Amalfi Coast of Italy.
+The lemons are handpicked, peeled, and shipped to the production facility in Rome, where the lemon zest is steeped in neutral alcohol derived from sugar beets.
 This infusion process releases the oils in the zest into the alcohol, which imparts the lemon flavor.
 Beet sugar and E102 (Yellow 5) is then added to the infused alcohol, and it is bottled and shipped worldwide.